joewandy/peak-grouping-alignment/README.md

 ## Performance evaluation

-To make evaluation easy, calls to MW.py can be invoked by a Java pipeline that reads input files in various formats and computes performance measures (Precision, Recall, F1) produced on the output produced by the script against some alignment ground truth.
+To make evaluation easy, calls to MW.py can be invoked by a Java pipeline that reads input files in various formats (.featureXML and SIMA format) and computes performance measures (Precision, Recall, F1) produced on the output produced by the script against user-defined alignment ground truth.
 This pipeline can be found at https://github.com/joewandy/phd-research